Kofi Annan Foundation

-The Kofi Annan Foundation is an independent, not-for profit organization that works to promote better global governance and strengthen the capacities of people and countries to achieve a fairer, more peaceful world.
-It was founded and legally incorporated in Switzerland in 2007 by Kofi Annan, former secretary general of the United Nations.
+The Kofi Annan Foundation is an independent, not-for-profit organisation whose mission is to help build peaceful, democratic and resilient societies.
+It was founded and legally incorporated in Switzerland in 2007 by the late Kofi Annan, former secretary general of the United Nations.

-Kofi Annan believes that "there can be no long-term development without security and no long-term security without development.
+Kofi Annan believed that "there can be no long-term development without security and no long-term security without development.
 Nor will any society remain prosperous for long without the rule of law and respect for human rights".
-Accordingly, the Foundation believes that fair and peaceful societies rest on three pillars: Peace and Security, Sustainable Development and Human Rights and the Rule of Law, and they have made it their mission to mobilise the leadership and the political resolve needed to tackle threats to these three pillars ranging from violent conflict to flawed elections and climate change, with the aim of achieving a fairer, more peaceful world.
-The Foundation provides the communication and co-ordination capacities needed to ensure that these objectives are achieved.
-Moreover, the Foundation provides the analytical and logistical support to facilitate Kofi Annan's contribution to peace worldwide.
+Accordingly, the Kofi Annan Foundation believes that fair and peaceful societies rest on three pillars: Peace and Security, Sustainable Development and Human Rights and the Rule of Law, and they have made it their mission to mobilise the leadership and the political resolve needed to tackle threats to these three pillars ranging from violent conflict to flawed elections and climate change, with the aim of achieving a fairer, more peaceful world.

 Board members

-The Foundation has 11 board members:
+The Foundation is made up of 10 board members: